oblivia-simplex/Narrativity/2_amnasan.md

 meaning originated in language semantics could not have the benefits I hope for.
-The use of language would be the limits of its effect, and all the incidental experiences that I accrue on a construction site, when I seldom talk, and much more rarely about what I\'m now writing, would go for nought---or worse.
+The use of language would be the limits of its effect, and all the incidental experiences that I accrue on a construction site, when I seldom talk, and much more rarely about what I'm now writing, would go for nought---or worse.
 My time on a construction site would suspend the cognition I long to learn from.
 What I then felt to be my most prized asset, the verbal, and all my work with the